- Live-in care may not always be an option – either due to financial or personal circumstances.

 When searching for the most suitable facility, it’s not just about the care service.
 Ultimately, more practical considerations such as cost, location and visiting hours come into play.
-In this guide, we go through what to look for when finding a care home for a loved one and link to our recommended care homes in your area.
+In this guide, we go through what to look for when finding a care home for a loved one and link to our recommendations for care homes in your area.

 Although the basic concept is the same, not all care homes are there for the same people.
 There are a variety of facilities for a variety of needs.